Elshraby/DeepAerofoil/README.md

 Mean Squared Error (MSE) for prediction accuracy R-squared (R²) scores for fit quality
 Validation performance metrics available in training logs

+Resources and Refrences
+All credts are due to the original study by which this project was just a recreation in a different framwork with tweaks to fasten and improve the accuracy and performance